 Table of Contents

-This blog is about a trip we did in July 2015 to the most sought-after destination LEH-LADAKH.
-Cut out from the rest of the world, it was a combination of adventure and bliss surrounded by ice capped mountains, beautiful landscapes, best roads, worst roads, sunny weather to rain to snow fall-all witnessed in a single day, meeting wonderful people, hours of endless driving and above all the charming Himalayan experience..
+This blog is about a trip we did in July 2015 to the most sought-after road trip to LEH-LADAKH.
+Cut out from the rest of the world, it was a combination of adventure and bliss surrounded by ice-capped mountains, beautiful landscapes, best roads, worst roads, sunny weather to rain to snow fall-all witnessed in a single day, meeting wonderful people, hours of endless driving and above all the charming Himalayan experience..

 We outlined a 12 day plan from Delhi as below: